 The Disney+ streaming service price is $6.99 a month

 The Disney+ streaming service price will cost US subscribers a grand total of $6.99 per month, or $70 for an annual subscription (saving you around $14 compared to the rolling rate).
 This undercuts the current Netflix US subscription fee by nearly half, so it's fair to say that Disney is coming out fighting.

 Again, we still don't know what the equivalent rates will be for subscribers outside the US, though given that Netflix UK users are currently paying between £6 - £10 a month, we can estimate that Disney+ could float around the £5 mark in that region.
 It all depends, of course, on when the service releases internationally, and the current market trends of that time.

 Disney+ streaming service movies and TV shows - what will I be able to watch?

 This is the most important question, right?
 What's the point of paying for a streaming service if it doesn't have some of the best exclusive slate of shows and movies available?
 There are a lot of rumours flying around about some of the content that will appear on the Disney+ streaming service and while plenty has already been confirmed (we’ll get to those in a minute), there are more than a few unconfirmed rumours flying about as well.

-There are rumours of a Rocket and Groot TV show, a High Fidelity TV show, and a Lady Sif TV show, but, as of writing, none of these projects have been announced or confirmed by Disney.
-For now, we’re just going to just run through the confirmed shows so far.
+For now, we’re just going to just run through the full list of Disney+ streaming service shows and movies confirmed so far.
 Take a deep breath, because there's a lot of them...